Dog breeding establishments

 If you need advice or guidance on dog breeding, email email@example.com or call 028 9027 0431.

 Requirements for setting up a dog breeding establishment

 If you are planning to breed dogs in the Belfast City Council boundary you must have a valid dog breeding establishment licence from us.

-You cannot apply for a dog breeding licence if you have been disqualified under any of the following legislations:
+You cannot apply for a dog breeding licence if you have been disqualified under:

 - The Breeding of Dogs Act 1973

 You may also need to get permission from your landlord or mortgage provider, and should check with Building Control and Belfast Planning Service to make sure you have all the relevant documents and approvals.
 It is your responsibility to make sure all these checks have been made.